On Top-$k$ Weighted SUM Aggregate Nearest and Farthest Neighbors in the $L_1$ Plane: Introduction

-For any two exact points $p$ and $q$ in $\mathbb{R}^d$, denote by $\dist(p,q)$ the distance of $p$ and $q$.
-For any exact point $p$ and any uncertain point $Q$, their \textit{expected distance}, denoted by $\Ed(p,Q)$, is defined to be
+For any two points $p$ and $q$ in the plane, denote by $\dist(p,q)$ the distance of $p$ and $q$.
+Let $Q$ be a set of points and each point $q\in Q$ has a weight $w(q) > 0$.
+Throughout the paper, we use $m$ to denote the size of $Q$ (note that $m$ is not a fixed value).
+For any point $p$ in the plane, the \textit{aggregate distance} from $p$ to $Q$, denoted by $\Ed(p,Q)$, is defined to be

-Let $P$ be a set of $n$ exact points in $\mathbb{R}^d$.
-For any uncertain query point $Q$ and any integer $k$ with $1\leq k\leq n$, the \textit{top-$k$ expected nearest neighbors} (top-$k$ ENNs) of $Q$ in $P$ are the $k$ points of $P$ whose expected distances to $Q$ are the smallest among all points in $P$; we denote by $S_k(P,Q)$ the set of the top-$k$ ENNs (in particular, when $k=1$, $S_1(P,Q)$ is the ENN of $Q$ in $P$).
+Let $P$ be a set of $n$ points in the plane.
+Given a query consisting of a set $Q$ of weighted points and an integer $k$, $1\leq k\leq n$, the \textit{top-$k$ aggregate nearest neighbors} (top-$k$ $\ANN$s) of $Q$ in $P$ are the $k$ points of $P$ whose aggregate distances to $Q$ are the smallest among all points in $P$; we denote by $S_k(P,Q)$ the set of the top-$k$ $\ANN$s.
+Our goal is to design a data structure to quickly report the set $S_k(P,Q)$ for any query set $Q$ and $k$.